Flight Training

 - U.S. Pilot's Association a grassroots organization of general aviation pilots

-- Air Safety Foundation (ASF) an offshoot of AOPA, providing a lot of safety education
+- Air Safety Institute (ASI) an offshoot of AOPA, providing a lot of safety education

 Federal Resources

-- National Transportation & Safety Board (NTSB) Aviation Branch
+- National Transportation & Safety Board (NTSB) Aviation Database

 Aviation Weather

-- Aviation Weather (AC 00-6) The "official" book about understanding the weather from the people who write the tests.
+- Aviation Weather (AC 00-6A) The "official" book about understanding the weather from the people who write the tests.

-- Aviation Weather Services (AC 00-45F) and the companion "official" book about how to get a weather briefing; also from the people who write the tests.
+- Aviation Weather Services (AC 00-45G) and the companion "official" book about how to get a weather briefing; also from the people who write the tests.

 - intellicast This private site has some very good severe weather radar.